dixonadair/us_time_zones/README.md

 # UsTimeZones

 This gem takes in a set of coordinates and returns a US time zone as long as the input coordinates are in the US.
-The US’s time zone boundaries are surprisingly unusual, and the Google Maps time zone API, as well as other time zone APIs I have tested, do not perfectly account for some of the more esoteric boundaries.
+The gem should therefore be used in conjunction with other time zone APIs to ensure international coverage.
+The US’s time zone boundaries are surprisingly unusual, and the Google Maps time zone API, as well as other APIs I have tested, do not perfectly account for some of the more esoteric boundaries.

 ## Installation